agabani/tor-operator/docs/getting_started.md

 ## Creating a Tor Ingress

-1. Prepare your existing Onion Key as:
+1. Prepare your existing Onion Key to look like:

     - `hostname`
     - `hs_ed25519_public_key`